Coastal-Imaging-Research-Network/cBathy-Toolbox/README.md

 When you type 'help {toolboxName}' where you insert your own toolbox name, will give the Contents of the toolbox.

-Logic.txt outlines the order of how analysis routines are called.
+The outline below shows the order of how analysis routines are called.

 This toolbox has been extacted from the full CIL version and SHOULD work on a standalone basis.
 In doing this, a number of checks have been removed